AlfredoMartins/phone-task-testing/readme.md

 ### Error cases:
 Error code operations for delete operations:
-- 404 Not Found: ID not found in the database
+- `404 Not Found`: ID not found in the database
-- 400 Bad Request: In case any other error occur.
+- `400 Bad Request`: In case any other error occur.

 ## Testing <a name = "testing"></a>